 Finally, scaling of the overlays.
-We don't want our overlays to have fixed dimensions.
+As we currently don't know the focal length of the microscope, this feature helps us to manually adjust the zoom level by scaling the overlay dimensions.
 Scaling of the overlays means changing the value of pixels per mm.
 Dimensions and size of all the overlays will change with the change of scale value.